Easily add faculty publication records with new Scopus API

 One of the primary purposes of the IR is to serve an institution’s faculty members by representing the full breadth of their works.
 And yet, creating a comprehensive archive is one of the hardest, most burdensome challenges for IR managers.

-The newly released Scopus-to-Digital Commons harvesting API can save IR managers up to 75% of the time it typically takes to add faculty publication records into the IR.
+The newly released Scopus-to-Digital Commons harvesting integration can save IR managers up to 90% of the time it typically takes to add faculty publication records into the IR.

 [The Seton Hall] eRepository allows the University’s research to become a viable worldwide resource.